Teaching Photography to Kids: Kids Photography Camp

 Kids Photography Camp

-1. Location is key.
-Pick an ideal location for hosting a kids photography camp, such as renting part of a community or recreation center near a park.
-A beautiful park in nature is the perfect place for children to release their energy, and allows them to photograph a wide variety of subjects such as plants, animals, insects, landscapes, and other children.
-The community or recreation center will serve as your classroom for the day.
+Selecting an ideal setting is key.
+Consider renting space in a community or recreation center near a park.
+A park gives the perfect backdrop for children to photograph a variety of subjects like plants, animals, and landscapes.
+The recreation center can serve as your classroom for discussions and image reviews.
+This makes it an ideal location for hosting a kids photography camp.

 (Photo below courtesy Blencoe & Co.
 Photographic)